Haoranli802/DDQNSuperMarioBros/README.md

  Then run the main part, and the result will be stored in the run folder as a new run.

+ File Explanation:

- The Agent contain the DDQN model for the super mario bros AI.
-The network contain the self-implemented 3-layer Conv2d network beacuse we are gathering information for a 2-Dimension game.
-The env file contains the environment simplification for the super mario bros game.
+ The agent.py contains the DDQN model for the super mario bros AI.

+ The network.py contains the self-implemented 3-layer Conv2d network .

+ The super_mario_env.py file contains the environment reduction simplification for the network.

+ The train.py contains the training process with logging and parsing.

+ The requirements.txt contains all the software needed for this project.

+ The runs folder contains all the previous trainings/testings.